nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Since your code is stored entirely as text files on your computer, you'll want a nice text editor.
 Our instructions showed you how to use `nano`, a text editor that you'll find on almost every computer.
 However, there are at least two others that the team uses.
 Text editors are like the Microsoft Word of the programming world, except they come packed with all kinds of handy dandy features to make writing code a synch.

 ### SublimeText 2
-[SublimeText2](http://www.sublimetext.com/2) has [remarkable number of customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
+If you're more comfortable with an editor that you can open up like Word, [SublimeText2](http://www.sublimetext.com/2) has a sweet graphical user interface and some [nice customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
 You'll likely want to learn some [keyboard shortcuts](http://docs.sublimetext.info/en/latest/reference/keyboard_shortcuts_osx.html) to make yourself more efficient.
 You can also prettify it with the [Flatland theme](https://github.com/thinkpixellab/flatland)

 ### Vim
-Personally, I prefer vim.
-It also comes pre-installed on your computer, but there's a lot of little keyboard shortcuts you'll need to get comfy with before you can just dive-in.
+Personally, I prefer vim &mdash; a terminal based editor that requires you to type rather than point-and-click to work on files.
+It comes pre-installed on your computer, but there's a lot of little keyboard shortcuts you'll need to get comfy with before you can just dive-in.
 Here's a nice [cheat sheet](http://www.tuxfiles.org/linuxhelp/vimcheat.html), though, you might want to keep open in a tab if this is your not familiar with it.
-You can add all kinds of features, but Chris Groskopf recommends [nerdtree](https://github.com/tpope/vim-surround) and [surround](https://github.com/scrooloose/nerdtree).
+You can add all kinds of features, but our teammate Chris recommends [nerdtree](https://github.com/tpope/vim-surround) and [surround](https://github.com/scrooloose/nerdtree).
 Here are [some videos](http://net.tutsplus.com/sessions/vim-essential-plugins/) to help make vim and those particular add-ons.